GavinHuttley/tib/source/python/files.rst

 Dealing with files
 ==================

-.. role:: newthought

-:newthought:`In his later books` Tufte starts each section with a bit of vertical space, blah

 The location of a file (its file path) is specified as a string.
 We use the ``open()`` function to open files.
 Whether a file is opened for reading or writing is defined by the *mode* argument.
 For example ``mode=w`` means write.
 Any pre-existing contents in the file would be lost.
 Opening a file to read does not return the files contents.

 .. sidebar:: Behaviour